hanabi/hanabi.github.io/Reference.md

   * Alice is forced to *2 Save* the red 2 in Bob's hand, even though it "picks up" a duplicate green 2.
 Alice has no choice, because if she clues reds, Bob will misplay the red 2 as red 1.
 And she certainly cannot let the red 2 get discarded, because everyone on the team agrees to save all the 2's in a manner similar to 5's.
   * Later on in the game, all of the 1's get played.
 It is now Bob's turn, and the time has come to play both of the 2's in his hand.
   * From *Good Touch Principle*, Bob knows that both of the 2's in his hand are "good".
 Since both are the same rank, the left-most 2 should have *Priority*.
-  * However, Bob knows that Alice might have been forced to use the *2 Saves* convention and pick up a duplicate 2 in order to save the 2 that was on his chop.
+  * However, Bob knows that Alice might have been forced to pick up a duplicate 2 in order to save the 2 that was on his chop.
 Therefore, the chop 2 is certainly good, but the other 2 may or may not be good.
   * Thus, Bob disregards the "left-most" *Priority* and just plays the chop 2 first.
 * Normally, blind-playing cards has *Priority* over playing clued cards that lead into other people's hands.
 However, in some advanced cases, the blind-play does not need to be demonstrated to the team - everyone already has full knowledge of what is going on.
 In this case, players are supposed to treat the cards as clued for the purposes of finding the *Priority*.
 (The *Gentleman's Discards* is the main move that this applies to, which is a special move that is covered later.)